isc-projects/bind9/doc/arm/reference.rst

    listen-on-v6 { any; };
    listen-on-v6 port 1234 { !2001:db8::/32; any; };
    listen-on port 8853 tls example-tls { 2001:db8::100; };
+   listen-on port 8453 tls example-tls http myserver { 2001:db8::100; };
+   listen-on port 8000 http myserver { 2001:db8::100; };

-enables the name server to listen for standard DNS queries on port 53 of any IPv6 addresses and on port 1234 of IPv6 addresses that are not in the prefix 2001:db8::/32, and for DNS-over-TLS connections on port 8853 of the address 2001:db8::100, using a TLS key and certificate specified in the a ``tls`` statement with the name ``example-tls``.
+The first two lines instruct the name server to listen for standard DNS queries on port 53 of any IPv6 addresses, and on port 1234 of IPv6 addresses that are not in the prefix 2001:db8::/32.
+The third line instructs the server to listen for for DNS-over-TLS connections on port 8853 of the address 2001:db8::100, using a TLS key and certificate specified in the a ``tls`` statement with the name ``example-tls``.
+The fourth instructs the server to listen for DNS-over-HTTPS connections, again using ``example-tls``, on the HTTP endpoint specified in ``http myserver``.
+The fifth line, in which the ``tls`` parameter is omitted, instructs the server to listen for *unencrypted* DNS queries over HTTP.

 To instruct the server not to listen on any IPv6 addresses, use:

 ::

    listen-on-v6 { none; };

-.. _https_server:

-``https-server`` takes a server name, an optional port, a TLS configuration identifier, and an ``address_match_list`` of both IPv4 and IPv6 addresses.
-This sets up an HTTPS responder using the key and certificate specified in the referenced ``tls`` statement.
-The endpoint for incoming HTTPS queries must be specified using the ``https-endpoint`` option (see :ref:`Link title <https_endpoint>`).

 .. _query_address: